This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-If you’re on keto and have a sweet tooth, then you’ll love this collection of Keto Candy.
-It includes more than 12 low carb candy options to buy like peanut butter cups, gummy bears, and Swedish fish.
-It also links to 20+ keto candy recipes for you to make.
-In this post, I give tips on what makes a candy keto-friendly, specific sweeteners to avoid if your goal is to have candy and stay in ketosis, and how to look at a label and tell for yourself whether a product is actually keto-friendly!
+If you’re following a low-carb or keto diet and have a sweet tooth, then you’ll love this keto candy collection.
+It includes several keto-friendly candy options to buy like peanut butter cups, gummy bears, and Swedish fish.
+In this post, I give tips on what makes a candy keto-friendly, some sweeteners to avoid if you want to have candy and stay in ketosis, and how to look at labels.

 What makes something keto candy?